-Microdosing can be applied to any psychedelic including psilocybin mushrooms, LSD, DMT, Ayahuasca, Mescaline, Ibogaine or other substances.
-Usually the effects of microdosing are sub-perceptual, meaning you don’t experience the same hallucinogenic effects as a full dose.
+Microdosing can be applied to any psychedelic, including psilocybin mushrooms, LSD, DMT, Ayahuasca, Mescaline, Ibogaine, or other substances.
+Usually, the effects of microdosing are sub-perceptual, meaning you don’t experience the same hallucinogenic effects as a full dose.
 This makes microdosing easy to do during common activities such as working, driving, or socializing with friends.

 Why choose to microdose mushrooms over other psychedelics?

 With all the choices available, it can be difficult to decide which substance to microdose.
 Each psychedelic has its own unique pharmacology and effects.
-Every individual person also has unique differences in their neurophysiology, meaning that no two people are affected the same way.
+Every individual person also has unique differences in their neurophysiology, meaning that no two people are affected in the same way.

 For example, some people experience anxiety or over-stimulation when microdosing LSD, but not mushrooms.
 This is potentially due to the dopamine-boosting effects that LSD has, while psilocybin does not.
 In contrast, sometimes people find that LSD provides the kick they need to focus on work or other tasks.

-Sometimes when someone has had a history of mold exposure or mold allergy, they can have an immune response to microdosing psilocybin mushrooms that results in upset stomach, fatigue and joint pain.
+Sometimes, when someone has had a history of mold exposure or mold allergy, they can have an immune response to microdosing psilocybin mushrooms that results in upset stomach, fatigue, and joint pain.
 In this case, it’s possible that mushrooms are not the ideal microdosing candidate.

-Availability of the substance may also make microdosing with psilocybin mushrooms an optimal choice, as they are popular, and easy to access and even grow.
-They also have an impressive safety track record, compared to things like Ibogaine and Iboga which carry some cardiac risks.
+Availability of the substance may also make microdosing with psilocybin mushrooms an optimal choice, as they are popular and easy to access and even grow.
+They also have an impressive safety track record compared to things like Ibogaine and Iboga, which carry some cardiac risks.

-Some people may also be attracted to the idea of microdosing a completely natural substance like psilocybin, versus a semi-synthetic compound like LSD.
+Some people may also be attracted to the idea of microdosing a completely natural substance like psilocybin versus a semi-synthetic compound like LSD.
 Depending on one’s individual goals and biochemistry, mushrooms may or may not be the best option for microdosing.

 Mushrooms provide a significantly shorter experience than LSD, which may also make them appealing as they require less of a time commitment.
 LSD may also be too stimulating for some people and interfere with their sleep.
 People generally don’t experience these issues when microdosing mushrooms, even when they take them later in the day.